Chalarangelo/mini.css/docs/v2/DEVLOG.md

 - Updated `index.html` to use the new `.sticky` `header`, along with other styling changes, such as content sizing.
 - *TODO* Update the rest of the pages, bump everything to `v2.1.0` and use the local stylesheets in the meantime.
 - Content spacing changes in `index.html`.

+## 20170108

+- Added `$include-footer-bottom` flag, coded the necessary parts for absolute-bottom-aligned `footer` elements.
+- *TODO* Update all pages to use the new `footer` absolute-alignment.
+Should solve some issues on different devices.